Violation of the Finner inequality in the four-output triangle network: Problem and Numerical methods

+For the inflation, we use two different numerical methods.
 The first method exploits the Gurobi optimizer~\cite{gurobi} that allows one to optimize an objective with linear and quadratic constraints.
 We set the permitted violation of the constraint to the smallest possible value, $10^{-9}$, in order to recover more precise results.
 The second method linearizes the quadratic constraints.
 This allows one to significantly speed up the optimization.
-For this method, we replace the correlator $E_2^2$ by $\bar{E_2}^2+\epsilon$, with $\bar{E_2}$ a constant that approximate the maximal value for $E_2$, our target.
+For this method, we replace the correlator $E_2^2$ by $\bar{E_2}^2+\epsilon$, with $\bar{E_2}$ a constant that approximates the maximal value for $E_2$, our target.
 The parameter $\epsilon$ becomes the new parameter to maximize over.
+The linearization of the quadratic constraint uses the approximation for a small $\epsilon<<\bar{E_2}^2$.